Apply for a disabled person’s bus pass plus companion

 - Renewing your bus pass

-Hampshire County Council will automatically send you a new bus pass approximately two weeks prior to the expiry date of your current one.
+Hampshire County Council Disabled person’s bus passes are generally automatically reissued on expiry two weeks prior to the expiry date of the current one.

 Should your circumstances, address or appearance alter before expiry of your current bus pass please contact this office as soon as possible on email@example.com